• Dominating the Medium, Republicans and Democrats

 "Something from nothing" at the start of the universe is problem inherent in our understanding of linear time, whether you agree with Berkelean idealism or not.
 Theists often cite it as proof of god, because it seems impossible and attributing the impossible to god makes sense to them.
 But while they're wrong about it proving god, you can't use it to disprove god either.
 The universe's beginning simply doesn't make sense to our normal way of thinking, we can only conclude that it doesn't work like the rest of time, not whether there could or couldn't be a god involved.Paul

 The Big Bang hypothesis didn't "make sense" to atheistic naturalists, back in the early 20th century.
 For example, Einstein included a dimensionless "cosmological constant"*1 in his theory of relativity, specifically to force the numbers to describe the static eternal universe, that he believed was necessary.
 He later abandoned that attempt to make the numbers "make sense", after Hubble provided evidence that the universe was not static, but expanding, and not eternal, but temporal.
-Also, the origin of that expansion has been calculated as a dimensionless-spaceless-timeless-matterless Singularity, from which space-time-mater-energy suddenly appeared . . . . much to the surprise and chagrin of those who assumed the universe was eternal & self-existent & godless.
+Also, the origin of that expansion has been calculated as a dimensionless-spaceless-timeless-matterless Singularity, from which space-time-matter-energy suddenly appeared . . . . much to the surprise and chagrin of those who assumed the universe was eternal & self-existent & godless.

 Since, then several scientists & philosophers have searched for some other Ontological Necessity*2 that is not traditionally theistic.
-So, our materialistic "normal way of thinking" may not be able to "make sense" of anything (being or entity) immaterial & preternatural.
+Yet, our materialistic "normal way of thinking" may not be able to "make sense" of anything (being or entity) immaterial & preternatural.
 So, the non-empirical (mythical) notions of eternal Multiverse and infinite Many Worlds have been postulated as explanations of our temporal & spatial existence, that make more sense than the equally non-empirical Theistic theories of traditional religions.
 Unfortunately, they "make sense" only if you accept metaphysical Materialism & Naturalism as the axiom of your belief system.
-But are just as un-provable as any god-hypothesis. :smile:
+But they are just as un-provable as any god-hypothesis. :smile:

 *1. The "Einstein cosmological constant" refers to a term added by Albert Einstein to his theory of general relativity, represented by the Greek letter "lambda" (Λ), which was initially introduced to force a static universe model by counteracting gravity with a repulsive force, but later considered by Einstein as his "biggest blunder" when evidence emerged showing the universe is expanding.